maiyun/clickgo/README.md

 Simply download and include with a script tag.
 ClickGo will be registered as a global variable.

-> Don’t use the minified version during development.
+> Don't use the minified version during development.
 You will miss out on all the nice warnings for common mistakes!

 **Development Version**